zgjsxx/AWS-SAA/Outline.md

 **What is ECMP?**

 You can use equal-cost multi-path routing (ECMP) to get higher bandwidth by scaling horizontally across multiple Connect Peers of the same Connect Attachment or across multiple Connect Attachments on the same transit gateway

+## Service control policies (SCPs)
+**what is Service control policies (SCPs)**

+Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.
+SCPs help you to ensure your accounts stay within your organization’s access control guidelines.
+SCPs are available only in an organization that has all features enabled.
+SCPs aren't available if your organization has enabled only the consolidated billing features.
+For instructions on enabling SCPs, see Enabling and disabling policy types.

+## VPN CloudHub
+**What is VPN cloudHub**

+If you have multiple AWS Site-to-Site VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+This enables your remote sites to communicate with each other, and not just with the VPC.
+The VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
+This design is suitable if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

+The sites must not have overlapping IP ranges.

+## AWS import/export
+**what does it support?**
+- It can export from Amazon S3
+- It can import to s3 Glacier
+- It can import to EBS